-With a very rich past, Santiago de Compostela has several places of interest.
+With a very rich past, this city has several places of interest.
 Get to know which ones:

 The pilgrim’s final goal, it leads its visitors to Saint James the Great tomb.
 It’s the city’s birthing place and Spain’s most important Romanesque building.